Encryptum (ENCT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Encryptum Historical Price

-According to the latest data gathered on Encryptum live price page, the current price of Encryptum is 0.00000705USD.
-The circulating supply of Encryptum(ENCT) is 1.00B ENCT , giving it a market capitalization of $7.05K.
+According to the latest data gathered on Encryptum live price page, the current price of Encryptum is 0USD.
+The circulating supply of Encryptum(ENCT) is 1.00B ENCT , giving it a market capitalization of $6.35K.

 In the past month, Encryptum has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ENCT could witness further price changes in the near future.